philterd/phileas/docs/docs/filter_policies/filter_strategies.md

 > **Keep the key out of the policy file.** Because policies are configuration files that are often kept in version control, prefix the value with `env:` to read the key from an environment variable at runtime instead of storing it inline.
 For example, `"key": "env:CRYPTO_KEY"` reads the key from the `CRYPTO_KEY` environment variable.
 This is the recommended way to supply the key.

-> A fresh random nonce is generated for every value, so encrypting the same value twice produces different output — identical values do not produce identical redactions across the corpus — and each value carries an authentication tag that detects tampering.
+> A fresh random nonce is generated for every value, so encrypting the same value twice produces different output (identical values do not produce identical redactions across the corpus), and each value carries an authentication tag that detects tampering.
 Because the nonce is random, no initialization vector (`iv`) is required; an `iv` in an existing policy is ignored.

 The encrypted replacement has the form `{{<base64>}}`, where the Base64 content is `nonce || ciphertext || tag` (a 12-byte nonce, the ciphertext, and a 16-byte authentication tag).

 #### Decrypting a value

 Because GCM is an authenticated mode, a value cannot be decrypted with the `openssl enc` command line, which does not support GCM.
-Decrypt it with a GCM-capable library instead — for example, with Python:
+Decrypt it with a GCM-capable library instead, for example with Python:

 ```
 from cryptography.hazmat.primitives.ciphers.aead import AESGCM